 Bercow to stand down as Commons speaker at end of October

-British parliament will be prorogued at close of business Monday, Downing Street confirms
+British parliament will be prorogued at close of business on Monday, Downing Street confirms

 John Bercow has announced he will stand down as Commons Speaker at the end of next month unless an election is called before then.